sdbeng/contacts/composition.md

 ### Further Research
 * Creating Stateless Function Components from the React Enlightenment book
 * Functional Components vs. Stateless Functional Components vs. Stateless Components from Tyler

+## State
+Earlier in this Lesson, we learned that props refer to attributes from parent components.
+In the end, props represent "read-only" data that are immutable.

+A component's state, on the other hand, represents mutable data that ultimately affects what is rendered on the page.
+State is managed internally by the component itself and is meant to change over time, commonly due to user input (e.g., clicking on a button on the page).

+## State Recap
+By having a component manage its own state, any time there are changes made to that state, React will know and automatically make the necessary updates to the page.

+This is one of the key benefits of using React to build UI components: when it comes to re-rendering the page, we just have to think about updating state.
+We don't have to keep track of exactly which parts of the page change each time there are updates.
+We don't need to decide how we will efficiently re-render the page.
+React compares the previous output and new output, determines what has changed, and makes these decisions for us.
+This process of determining what has changed in the previous and new outputs is called Reconciliation.

+## Update state with setState
+Earlier in this lesson, we saw how we can define a component's state at the time of initialization.
+Since state reflects mutable information that ultimately affects rendered output, a component may also update its state throughout its lifecycle using this.setState().
+As we've learned, when local state changes, React will trigger a re-render of the component.

+There are two ways to use setState().
+The first is to merge state updates.
+Consider a snippet of the following component:

+class Email extends React.Component {
+  state = {
+    subject: '',
+    message: ''
+  }
+  // ...
+});
+Though the initial state of this component contains two properties (subject and message), they can be updated independently.
+For example:

+this.setState({
+  subject: 'Hello!
+This is a new subject'
+})
+This way, we can leave this.state.message as-is, but replace this.state.subject with a new value.

+The second way we can use setState() is by passing in a function rather than an object.
+For example:

+this.setState((prevState) => ({
+  count: prevState.count + 1
+}))
+Here, the function passed in takes a single prevState argument.
+When a component's new state depends on the previous state (i.e., we are incrementing count in the previous state by 1), we want to use the functional setState().

+## setState() Recap
+While a component can set its state when it initializes, we expect that state to change over time, usually due to user input.
+The component is able to change its own internal state using this.setState().
+Each time state is changed, React knows and will call render() to re-render the component.
+This allows for fast, efficient updates to your app's UI.